KArbeRes/MagentaA11yV2/public/content/documentation/web/component/list.md

 1. Keyboard for mobile & desktop

    - WHEN I use the arrow key to browse to a list I SEE the list comes into view
-   - WHEN when I use the tab key I SEE nothing happens to the list itself because lists must NOT be focusable
+   - WHEN I use the tab key I SEE nothing happens to the list itself because lists must NOT be focusable

 2. Desktop screenreader